devarops/RepRes_Blog/make.md

 by only generating the results affected by your changes.
 This automation removes a potential source of error that comes from having to manually update the results.
 For example, you might generate graphs with old data and fit the model with new data or vice versa.

 To use Make, you first write the instructions that your workflow requires.
-Then, you use Make to download the data and perform the analyses.
 When your data changes or you modify your analyses, Make will determine which scripts to run and in what order to update your results.
 Make will then import the updated tables, graphs, and results into your manuscript.

 Make is a fundamental tool for reproducible research.
 In addition to automating your manuscript's